+Preparing Speeches

-Preparing Speeches: General Notes
+General Notes on Preparing Speeches

-At all Levels, the Learner should be encouraged to think of their speeches in two sections: content and contact.
+At all Levels, the Learner can consider their speeches in two sections: content and contact.

-- Content the content of a speech should have a clear structure with a strong opening, clear points to develop an argument or present detailed information and a firm, memorable ending.
-Vocabulary should be appropriate to the target audience, subject matter and to the age/experience of the Learner.
-For higher grade examinations, use of devices such as rhetorical questions or appropriate quotations can be very effective.
-The Learner must remember that their speeches should relate to and/or reflect the title which they have presented. - Contact contact between the speaker and the audience is very important.
+- Content consider structure including opening, argument or information and ending.
+Consider how vocabulary can be made appropriate to the target audience, subject matter and to the strengths of the learner.
+The Learner must remember that their speeches should relate to and/or reflect the title which they have presented. - Contact consider contact between the speaker and the audience.
 With poor contact, however good the content, the impact of the speech will be lost.
-Good audience contact includes the following: appropriate and well-modulated use of voice, clarity of diction, use of pause to emphasise meaning and allow the audience time to reflect on what has been spoken, variety of pace to sustain audience interest and good eye contact to enable an audience to feel as though they are part of the speaker's world.
+Consider audibility and clarity of diction, to enable an audience to feel as though they are part of the speaker's world.

 Speeches should not be written out in full and read in the examination.
 Note cards with brief headings/bullet points may be used, if required.
+They should not contain notes for the knowledge section.